The beyerdynamic Amiron Wireless is a Bluetooth full-sized closed-back version of the original Amiron Home wired headphone priced at €699.00.

 The right cup plate touch controls are a lot easier than I thought it would be.
 However, you do need to read the manual to get to grips with the myriad of touch gestures because they activate a wide range of controls on the Amiron Wireless.
 It covers everything from track selection, volume control, mute and phone call pickup as well as changing the actual codec you want to use.

 The generous level of space on the plate is what really helps in its usability.
-It seems fairly forgiving if you are slightly off angle in your motions which I generally am when moving “sight-unseen”.
-A simple swipe forward moves onto the next track and back to the previous rack with a swipe back.
+It seems fairly forgiving if you are slightly off-angle in your motions which I generally am when moving “sight-unseen”.
+A simple swipe forward moves onto the next track and back to the previous track with a swipe back.
 If you hold at the end of each swipe forward or back it will reverse or fast-forward the track you are playing.

 Volume control is a swipe up for higher and down for lower and a double tap will mute.
 I did find the volume increases and decreases to be fairly steady and not too quick to make you jump pu tof your seat.
 You can also control the level via your DAP or other BT source to a certain extent.